nextthingco/docs/Gadget-docs/source/includes/_build.md

 docker push pushreset/blink:v1

 ```

+### Example Images

+#### I2C

+**ADS1015**

+To read resistor based sensors add a high resolution multiple channel ADC to your circuit.

+#### SPI

+**ADXL345 Accelerometer**

+This is a popular 3-axis MEMs accelerometer that's great for applications sensing different kinds of motion and lack there of.

+**Note:** Most breakout boards for the ADXL345 are also accessible through I2C.

+#### LEDs and Microphones
+This VU-meter example uses C.H.I.P.
+Pro Dev Kit's onboard mics and LEDs.
+The LED's brightness is mapped to the amplitude of the Mic inputs.
+Speak into or tap the mics to turn the LEDs on.

+If using a bare C.H.I.P.
+Pro additional hardware is needed.
+Connect LEDs to pins PE0 - PE7 and MEMs microphones to pins 26-29 labeled: AGND, MICIN1, MICIN2, and VMIC respectively.

+#### Python CHIP_IO

+####  Google Assistant
+Google's Assistant API can be asked questions and be used to control hardware such as voice activated robots.

+#### Multiple Containers?

 ## Configuring Gadget.yml

 The file gadget.yml is where container options go that are executed at run time.
 It is also where you define in what order containers run and whether they run once or continually.